Our offerings help researchers, practitioners and families enhance their skills to support young children

 Potty Training Your Child

 Learn tips and strategies to help make the toilet training process easier and successful for both you and your child.
 Families will learn indicators of readiness, developmentally appropriate potty training strategies, tips for daytime and nighttime dryness, and overall tips for success.
-Registration to come.
+Register.